jiribenes/effekt-template/README.md

    - Push your `flake.nix` file after the changes and see if the CI agrees.

 3. Replace this `README` with your own!
+   - Please link back to this repo if you can :)

 ## Useful commands